arbiminanda19/selenium-cucumber-extent/README.md

 ```
 {YourProjectPath}/src/test/resources/drivers/chromedriver.exe
 ```
-* In this repository, there is a OrderSauceDemo.feature file that consists of:
+* In this repository, there is a SearchSkillAcademy.feature file that consists of:
-	* Scenario: Order Journey in SauceDemo
+	* Scenario:
 * You can run this testing by running TestRunner file using JUnit, the directory of TestRunner is:
 ```
 {YourProjectPath}/src/test/java/TestRunner